netxms/netxms-doc/admin/object-management.rst

      - Alarm severity as text.
    * - ALARM_STATE
      - Alarm state code (0 for outstanding, 1 for acknowledged, 2 for resolved).

+:guilabel:`Internal object tool` is special case of object tools.
+Macro expansions not performed for :guilabel:`Internal object tools`.

 For any unknown macro name system will try to read custom attribute with given name (attribute search is case sensitive).
 If attribute with given name not found, empty string will be inserted.

 Properties
 ----------